 Savings: Based on a 20-year €200,000 mortgage fixed for the first five years, the Green Mortgage Interest Rate would represent a saving of around €2,085 over the five-year term.

 Green Home Improvement Loan: The Sustainable Finance Fund will also offer a Green Home Improvement Loan at 6.50% (Variable APR) for amounts from €2,000 to €65,000.
-This fund is designed those to help those who want to retrofit their home with items that will help reduce energy consumption, like solar panels or insulation.
+This loan is designed for those who want to retrofit their home with items that will help reduce energy consumption, like solar panels or insulation.

 Savings: Based on a €15,000 loan, this discount would represent a saving of around €418 over a five-year period.